-Getting your bathroom fitted with a vanity, picking the right kind of wood can be a daunting decision.
-Changing the cabinets will not only will it revamp your space without remodeling, but it can also provide you extra storage.
+If you’re getting your bathroom fitted with a vanity, picking the right kind of wood can be a daunting decision.
+Changing the cabinets will not only will it revamp your space without doing a total remodel, but it can also provide you extra storage.
 You can conduct your morning routine in a more comfortable and organized manner.

 Best Wood for Bathroom Vanity & Cabinets

 A cheaper alternative to teak as solid wood for your bathroom vanity project is birch wood.
 You can find this hardwood all over the world, and it is widely available in the United States.
 Birch has creamy-white sapwood with a dark brown heartwood.
 Thus, you get a good color range, and you can select your wood to suit the surroundings.